amagist/dand/README.md

 Deploys a microsite using the RPT's methodologies, allowing you to get a site running as fast as possible.
 Built with Mobirise, hosted on IBM Cloud.
 There's also an option to authenticate users using w3id, and a node-RED instance to help you deploy additional services such as a Cloudant Database, or a chatbot.

+`// at some point this will all be automated`

 ## Step 0 - Fork this Repo, and some pre-reqs

 1. On GitHub, fork this repo, then clone it onto your local machine.